byuccl/spydrnet/docs/source/tutorial.rst

     This netlist element contains an ordered collection of cell or module definitions associated with a library.

 :class:`Definition`
     A Definition outlines the contents of each component that can be instantiated elsewhere in the design.
-It holds information that is pertinant to all instances of itself including subcomponents ports and connections.
+It holds information that is pertinent to all instances of itself including subcomponents ports and connections.

 :class:`Instance`
     This element holds pointers to the definition which it instances (the reference), and contains its own set of pins to be connected to within the definition that holds the instance (the parent).
 The instance is also called a "child" of the parent.